MicrosoftDocs/architecture-center/docs/serverless-quest/poc-pilot.md

 This understanding is part of a pilot, and addresses everyone who has a stake in the project.
 A pilot is better than a PoC, because the customer is more involved, so they're more likely to implement the change.

-The pilot includes a detailed follow up through surveys or focus groups.
+The pilot includes a detailed follow-up through surveys or focus groups.
 The feedback can prove and improve the change.

 ## Next steps